ashwiniag/wolt-assignment/Readme.md

 │   ├── infra // tf. files for basic aws infra like vpc, subnets etc
 │   ├── resources // .tf files for nodes, ssm for being curious whats happening.
 │   ├── services_k8s // .tf files for backend, db etc
-│   └── setup_metrics // For sending cluster and application metrics │       ├── kube-state-metrics-configs
+│   └── setup_metrics // exposing metrics and remote_writing to VictoriaMetric endpoint
+        ├── kube-state-metrics-configs
 │       └── prometheus-operator
 ├── nginx-golang-mysql // Application that serves
 │   ├── backend
 │   ├── db
 │   └── proxy
-├── templates // .tf files which will be applied using Makefile └── tfstate_setup // Configures s3 backend to store terraform statefiles
+├── templates // .tf files which will be applied using Makefile └── tfstate_setup // Configures s3+dynamodeb backend to store terraform statefiles and takes care of state locks

 ```